daveM246/AHKMoveToDesktop/README.md

     Idea and explanation of how to do it is from https://superuser.com/questions/1685845/moving-current-window-to-another-desktop-in-windows-11-using-shortcut-keys
-	but used the hot key functions from VD examples.ahk .
+	but used the hot key functions from 'VD examples.ahk' .

  Usage: